eldaroid/CS193P-Stanford-iOS-lectures/Lecture 6 - Multitouch/Part 1 - Gestures.md

 ```

 In this method, the parameters are:
 * `target` - which is what gets notified when the gesture is recognised.
-Here, it is the controller
+Target that is the object that is going to handle this, it's usually either the controller or the view itself.
+Here, it is the controller.
 * `action` - the method invoked on recognition.
 The argument to that method is the recognizer.
+Going to be called when this gesture starts to recognize tap.
+And that's just the name(ViewController.pan(recognizer:)) of the method #selector around it.

 You can add as many gesture recognizers as you want.